 Results and benefits

 Muscle fiber behavior is directly related to the activity of satellite cells located on muscle fibers, which act as a reserve population of cells ready to proliferate in response to an injury.
 They have the faculty to regenerate muscle while produces more satellite cells.
-The use of MGF causes a continuous production of satellite cells to stimulate the hypertrophy process (the increase in size of skeletal muscle through a growth in size of its component cells) in mature muscles.
+The use of MGF causes a continuous production of satellite cells to stimulate the hypertrophy process (the increase in the size of skeletal muscle through a growth in the size of its component cells) in mature muscles.

 MGF allows a more rapid muscle growth process than results obtained from IGF-1 (a hormone that contributes to childhood growth and has anabolic effects in adults), that is an important feature of MGF highlighting its advantages over other compounds that are in search of similar purposes.

 Use of MGF can result in an incredible body fat loss that is viewed as a secondary effect of its use.
-This peptide has the particularity of develop an increase of pumps due to a rise of blood flow in muscles tissues that receive more oxygen and nutrients while are doing a physical activity.
-MGF can produce muscle fullness derived of the storage of higher amounts of glycogen in muscles.
+This peptide has the particularity of developing an increase of pumps due to a rise of blood flow in muscles tissues that receive more oxygen and nutrients while are doing a physical activity.
+MGF can produce muscle fullness derived from the storage of higher amounts of glycogen in muscles.
 In addition, it can develop vascularity, defined as highly visible, prominent and extensively ramified superficial veins.